 Click here to read more about what to expect if you are moving forward with the Court approval of a settlement agreement.

 Click here to read more about what to expect if you are moving forward with an uncontested no-fault divorce (one-year continuous separation) at a final hearing.

 Click here to read about uncontested South Carolina Family Court final hearings in general.

 This page is not intended to be legal advice and does not create an attorney-client relationship.
 This page is provided for general information purposes only.
 You should consult with an attorney if you have questions about your specific issue or case.
-You are invited to contact our Summerville Divorce & Family Law office to request a consultation with attorney Carolyn M. Bone.
+You are invited to contact our Summerville Divorce & Family Law office to request a consultation.